F47-503/van-emde-boas-tree-proof/README.md

 `DeleteProof` - proofs that `treeDelete` preserves invariants together with technical lemmas

-`InsertProof` - proofs that `treeDelete` preserves invariants together with technical lemmas
+`InsertProof` - proofs that `treeInsert` preserves invariants together with technical lemmas

-`findNextPrev` - proofs that under invariants `findNext` and `findPrev` are correct `Main` - simple example with wrapper
+`findNextPrev` - proofs that under invariants `findNext` and `findPrev` are correct

+`Main` - simple example with wrapper